ricardojoserf/MemorySnitcher/README.md

 ## Motivation

-Last months, I have made public some tools which use "only" lower-level functions in the ntdll.dll library.
+Last months, I have made public some tools which use "only" lower-level functions in the ntdll.dll library, also known as NTAPIs.
 This DLL contains the lowest level functions in user mode because it interacts directly with ntoskrnl.exe, which is already kernel mode.

 Some of these projects have been: